Chicken and Animal Updates

 Fall is the worst time to try starting a poultry farm.
 There’s always this huge shortage of hatching eggs to go around… unless you are looking for emus.
 Sadly the only thing I know about emus is that they look like feathered velociraptors which makes me question their presence on a farm.
 In any event I am still looking for Brabanter eggs (with very little luck…) in the hopes if I hatch them now I can have them grown up, outside, living through the winter, and laying by Spring.
 This is probably a pipe dream.
 What I can do is continue to order Serama eggs from different sources and raise them.
 Being so small a lot of people keep them indoors for the winter and are happy to sell me eggs.
 Wonderful.
 I will work my way up to having smooth, silkied, and frizzle in all sorts of colors.

-I will also be looking for a wife or two for Max, our Belgian Hare, who I feel is ready to settle down.
+I will also be looking for a wife or two for Max, my Belgian Hare, who I feel is ready to settle down.
 And in addition to that I am going to keep my eye out for any unwanted angora bunnies in the area.
 I want to see if this fiber farming thing is worth it for me (though I really think I will love it – already being obsessed with knitting.)
 And finally I will likely invest in a bug farm, mainly mealworms – to raise as treats for my chickens.

 Spring is when things really start heating up.
 I will be getting Brabanters, if I didn’t find them already, as well as a few chocolate turkeys, a dozen or less Miniature Appleyard ducks, and MAYBE a handful of Sebastopol geese.
 That last one’s a huge maybe.
 As I work to plant grass in the pastures (which are currently bald) I will consider investing in two or three Angora goats.
 And once that’s all in place it’s time for the topping on the cake – the dog.
 We’ve agonized over which breed but currently we’re thinking it will probably be a Thai Ridgeback.

 Ultimately we’re working towards getting a few alpaca… They seem pretty ideal for both the property and what I am trying to do.
 Did you know they come in gray?
 My heart swoons.
 Of course the gray ones are thousands of dollars.
 More likely than not we’ll be looking for two bred females.
-I’m not looking to pay thousands of dollars for ribbons so a cheap utilitarian animal, maybe on the older side, off a smaller farm is perfectly fine by me!
+I’m not looking to pay thousands of dollars for ribbons so a cheap utilitarian animal, maybe on the older side, off a smaller farm, is perfectly fine by me!